 Student Name Grade Level

 Address

 Last Attendance Date Withdrawal Date

-Reason(s) for Withdrawal
+Reason(s) for Withdrawal -

 New School (if known)

 New Home Address

-Parent/Guardian Signature
+Parent/Guardian Signature -

 IMPORTANT: MUST BE COMPLETED AT TIME OF WITHDRAWAL

-STUDENT RECORDS WILL BE FORWAI RDED UPON REQUEST TO THE NEW SCHOOL.
+STUDENT RECORDS WILL BE FORWARDED UPON REQUEST TO THE NEW SCHOOL.

-thdrawal until all books have been returned
+Note: School Office will not initial wi and/or fines paid. ithdrawal until all books have been ret urned

 Initialed by Date